Don’t like the smell of blue cheese? There's a gene for that! Uncover your potential through genomic science.

 So, what does this mean?
 Does a low tolerance for moldy blue cheese indicate something specific about your genetic makeup?

-Our ability to smell scents has been shown to be genetically influenced, with previous research showing an association between sensitivity to certain odors and gene variants near olfactory receptor genes.
-Olfactory receptors, which allow our bodies to detect odorants, are critical components in an individual's sense of smell.
-The blue cheese smell actually is a result of a compound called 2-heptanone, meaning that our sensitivity to the smell of blue cheese is directly tied to our perception or detection of 2-heptanone.
+Our ability to smell scents appears to be genetically influenced.
+Research has shown that genetic variants affect how we perceive different smells.
+Olfactory receptors, which allow our bodies to detect odorants, are critical factors in an individual's sense of smell.
+The blue cheese smell is caused by a compound called 2-heptanone, meaning that our sensitivity to the smell of blue cheese is directly tied to our perception or detection of 2-heptanone.

-Do you have a blue cheese gene that makes the blue cheese smell intense?
+Do you think you might have the blue cheese gene?
 The best way to find out is to get a full DNA analysis.
 Genetic DNA analysis on Genomelink with a quality DNA testing kit can bring to light whether you have the blue cheese gene or not.